-- 10.6 Team members in uniform as well as sub varsity members identified by the coach, coaches, managers and cheerleaders accompanying the team will be admitted free of charge to each game.
-Bands and other musical groups, noisemakers that might interfere with the performance of the match, and banners or streamers are prohibited and each school principal is responsible for compliance with this regulation. - 10.7 Tournament Coaches Attire The following dress requirements are in effect for the 2017 CIAC volleyball tournament.
+- 10.6 Team members in uniform as well as sub-varsity members identified by the coach, coaches, managers and cheerleaders accompanying the team will be admitted free of charge to each game.
+Bands and other musical groups, noisemakers that might interfere with the performance of the match, and banners or streamers are prohibited and each school principal is responsible for compliance with this regulation. - 10.7 Tournament Coaches Attire The following dress requirements are in effect for the 2020 CIAC volleyball tournament.
 NO jeans are permitted during pre-game warm-ups or while on the bench; no head wear is permitted; no shorts are to be worn and t-shirts as an outer garment are not permitted.
-Warm-up suits (with the exception of sweat pants) are permitted.
+Warm-up suits (with the exception of sweat pants) are permitted. - High school students are no longer permitted to serve as line judges for varsity matches.
+Schools may elect to use no line judges, trained adults or CIAC volleyball officials.